skmin-lab/unixmd/docs/source/install.rst

 You will need to add the source directory(:code:`$PYUNIXMDHOME/src`) to your Python path, where :code:`$PYUNIXMDHOME` is an enviroment variable for the top-level directory.

-If you want to use library for exponetial propagator, you need to add :code:`lib_type` option.
+If you want to use library for exponential propagator, you need to add :code:`lib_type` option.

 .. code-block:: bash

-   $ lib_type=lapack python3 setup.py build_ext -b ./src/build
+   $ python3 setup.py build_ext -b ./src/build --lib_type=lapack

 You can select lapack or mkl library.

-If you want to change compiler such as Intel C++ Compiler, you need to add compile option.
+If you want to change compiler such as Intel C Compiler, you need to add :code:`complier_name` option and :code:`LDSHARED="icc -shared" CC=icc` option before python3.

 .. code-block:: bash

-   $ LDSHARED="icc -shared" CC=icc python3 setup.py build_ext -b ./src/build
+   $ LDSHARED="icc -shared" CC=icc python3 setup.py build_ext -b ./src/build --complier_name=icc